Ledermanniella

 Ledermanniella is a genus of flowering plants in the family Podostemaceae.
-There are at least 44 species all native to tropical Africa.
+It includes 28 species all native to tropical Africa.

 The genus name of Ledermanniella is in honour of Carl Ludwig Ledermann (1875-1958), who was a Swiss botanist and horticultural expert.

 The genus was circumscribed by Heinrich Gustav Adolf Engler in Bot.
 Jahrb.
 Syst. vol.43 (Issue 4) on page 378 in 1909.